0xPolygonHermez/zkevm-node/docs/diff/diff.md

 # Diff

 This repo is a fork from [zkevm-node](https://github.com/0xPolygonHermez.zkevm-node).
-The puirpose of the fork is to implement tha Validium consensus, enabling data availability to be posted outside of L1.
+The purpose of the fork is to implement tha Validium consensus, enabling data availability to be posted outside of L1.

 In order to document the code diff the [diff2html-cli](https://www.npmjs.com/package/diff2html-cli) tool is used.
 An html file is included in the repo [here](./diff.html).
 This file has been generated running the following command: